 How Long Is The Hike Down To The Waterfalls?

-But it’s worth noting that the stairs down to the falls are very steep and the mist from the waterfalls makes them slippery.
-If you have bad knees or ankles this might make the walk hard, but the falls are so beautiful and the water feels so nice down below that it will be well worth it.
+It’s worth noting that the stairs down to the falls are very steep and the mist from the waterfalls makes them slippery.
+If you have bad knees or ankles this might make the walk hard, but the falls are so beautiful, and the water feels so nice down below that it will be well worth it.

 Aside from the hike down, you also have the option to climb to the top of the waterfalls through a trail you’ll find to the left.
 While it’s a pretty straightforward trail, the steps can be slippery.
 In fact, you’ll probably have better luck climbing it barefoot than on flip-flops (that, what most people do, anyway).